Vietnam.vn - Nền tảng quảng bá Việt Nam

 This is the conclusion of a study presented at the Jackson Hole Central Bank Conference organized by the US Federal Reserve (Fed) on August 26 in Kansas City, Wyoming, US.

-The study states that since 2007, global public debt has increased from an average of 40% of GDP to 60% of GDP.
+The study states that since 2007, global public debt has increased on average from 40% of GDP to 60%.
 In advanced countries, this ratio is even higher.
 Typically, the United States, the world's largest economy, has a government debt higher than GDP.
-Fifteen years ago, US public debt was equivalent to about 70% of GDP.
+15 years ago, US public debt was equivalent to about 70% of GDP.

-This represents a significant change from the past, when countries successfully reduced their debt-to-GDP ratio.
+This represents a significant change from the past, when countries had successfully reduced their debt-to-GDP ratios.

 Many economies will not be able to cope with the debt burden of aging populations, according to the study's two authors, so new public funding will be needed for needs such as health care and pensions.

-Meanwhile, rising interest rates from historic lows are also adding to the cost of debt servicing, and political divisions have made it harder for countries to achieve, or even maintain, current budget surpluses.
+Meanwhile, rising interest rates from historic lows are also adding to debt servicing costs, and political divisions have made it harder for countries to achieve, or even maintain, current budget surpluses.

 Source